Trevor Milton: Career

+In his court case, Milton was represented by two lawyers with close connections to Donald Trump: Marc Mukasey and Brad Bondi, the brother of Pam Bondi (who became the U.S. Attorney General in the second Trump administration).

+A month prior to the 2024 presidential election, Milton and his wife donated more than $1.8 million to a fund supporting Donald Trump's reelection.

 In 2025, after Hindenburg Research announced its closure, Milton criticized the firm's impact on companies like Nikola, stating that its reports could destroy businesses regardless of their accuracy and proposing that the United States make short selling illegal.

 On February 19, 2025, Nikola Corporation filed for Chapter 11 bankruptcy protection, stating that it would seek to sell off all or most of its assets.

+On March 27, 2025, he was given a full pardon by President Donald Trump.
+As a result of the pardon, Milton will not need to compensate Nikola shareholders, who had lost tens of millions of dollars.
+Reuters reported that Robert F. Kennedy Jr. had lobbied Trump to pardon Milton.

-In October 2025, it was announced that Milton had acquired SyberJet Aircraft, a private‑jet manufacturer, and assumed the role of Chief Executive Officer.
+In October 2025, it was announced that Milton had acquired SyberJet Aircraft, a private‑jet manufacturer, and assumed the role of chief executive officer.
 He introduced plans for SyberJet's new SJ36 light jet and stated his intent to bring key engineering talent from his previous ventures to support the program.

+In August 2026, Milton was a passenger aboard a SyberJet SJ30-2 flight which SyberJet said set an east-to-west transcontinental speed record for the plane's weight class, pending verification.